-25 Best Non-Touristy Things to Do on Molokai, Hawaiʻi
+25 Best Things to Do on Molokai, Hawaiʻi

 In Hawaiʻi, Molokai is commonly referred to as 'The Friendly Isle,' and it’s arguably one of the most beautiful Hawaiian Islands, with its towering sea cliffs, rugged and remote trails, and its small-town lifestyle that truly gives Molokai its charm!

-That being said, I honestly believe that Molokai isn’t for everyone.
-It’s very slow-paced, there aren’t a lot of options in terms of food/ lodging, hiking is limited to only a handful of trails, and finally, it’s expensive!
+That said, I honestly believe that Molokai isn’t for everyone.
+It’s very slow-paced, there aren’t a lot of options in terms of food or lodging, hiking is limited to only a handful of trails, and finally, it’s expensive!
 I mean, it’s more expensive than any of the four main Hawaiian Islands but comparable to Lānaʻi.

 However, it’s truly the slow, small-town local lifestyle that makes Molokai so appealing!
-If you’re someone who doesn’t need nightlife, is comfortable making your own adventure, and prefers a quiet vacation wherever you go, then Molokai is definitely for you!
+If you’re someone who doesn’t need nightlife, is comfortable making your own adventure, and prefers a quiet vacation wherever you go, then Molokai is may be for you!

-All said, since Molokai is very slow-paced and also expensive, as I mentioned previously, I think that Molokai is a great option for half of a trip in Hawaiʻi, while spending the other half on a different island, like Oʻahu or Maui.
+This is all to say that, since Molokai is very slow-paced and also expensive, I think that Molokai is a great option for half of a trip in Hawaiʻi, while spending the other half on a different island, like Oʻahu or Maui, as this is where flights depart to get to Kaunakakai.

 Why am I Recommending these Molokai Tours?